iconify/website/partials/icon-components/functions/get-icon/props.md

-Function has the following parameter:
+The function has the following parameter:

 - `[prop]name`, `[type]string`.
 Icon name.

-Function returns icon data in `[type]IconifyIcon` format, `null` if icon is not available.
+The function returns icon data in `[type]IconifyIcon` format, `null` if icon is not available.